Audit

 Professional Judgment

-Professional judgment is the skills of any experienced or the trained auditor or the accountants.
+Professional judgment is a skill of that an auditor gains through experienced and training.
 Their judgment is said to be professional if they are well versed to the condition which they are facing.
-Suppose there is a condition where the accountants have prepared the financial statement, auditors will be there to check the information in the financial statement is true and not followed by the misstatement.
+Suppose there is a condition where the accountants have prepared the financial statement, and auditors are there to check if the information in the financial statement is true and not flawed by the misstatement.
 The auditor who had got the experience and the training for analyzing the validity of the financial statement will make the judgment of that statement, and thus the judgment will said to be the professional judgment.

 Professional Skepticism

-Professional skepticism is the state of alert mind which is ready for the situation that grabs out the errors or the questions in the financial events and other events like while conduction the assurance engagement.
-It’s basically a skill just like the professional judgment which makes the auditor alert for any particular circumstances.
+Professional skepticism is the state of mind which is ready for the situation that grabs out the errors or questions the financial events and other events while conducting an assurance engagement.
+It’s basically a skill just like the professional judgment which makes the auditor alert for any particular situation.
 They are alert for any sort of reactions which may occur in the financial events of the company.
-They are relevant questions to make sure the reports or the information is true or not, they are ready to face the challenges which they already forecasted by their alert minds.
+They are relevant questions to make sure the reports or the information is true.

 Qualified Opinion